iisshaun/iisshaun-port/content/pages/index.md

           ![](/images/icarus%20sml.jpg)

-          I joined the team working on ICARUS in the later part of its development.
+          I joined the team working on ICARUS in the later stage of its development.
 Mainly helping out with the HUD, Accolades, Marketing and the Steam Store page.
         actions: